 Physicist Stephen Hawking was speaking as one of the Fearful when he said: “The development of full artificial intelligence could spell the end of the human race … it would take off on its own, and re-design itself at an ever-increasing rate.
 Humans, who are limited by slow biological evolution, couldn’t compete, and would be superseded.”

-AI is a term that is a lot like nitroglycerin.
+The volatility of feelings surrounding AI is a lot like nitroglycerin.
 If you have angina, nitroglycerin can save your life by expanding the blood vessels in your heart, just when you need it most.
 But if you have a beaker of nitroglycerin and you drop it, it can explode and end your life.